Charles Sturt courses we support

 - Graduate Diploma of Midwifery

-- Graduate Diploma Clinical Practice (Paramedic)
+- Graduate Diploma of Clinical Practice (Paramedicine)

 - Master of Clinical Exercise Physiology